gerynugrh/ArkavQuarium/README.md

 # ArkavQuarium

+ArkavQuarium is an implementation of InsaniQuarium using C++.
+It includes code to handle sprite changes to generate animation.

+## How to Run

+`make all`

 ## Game
 Main controller, has update function that will call each Aquarium object's update function.
 | Function          | Description                           |